 Waterlily Art & Mentoring.

-Waterlily is a 10-week cultural art and mentoring program held within a group setting.
-This program is designed for groups who would benefit from ongoing engagement.
+Waterlily is a 10-week First Nations art mentoring program held within a group setting.
+It is designed for schools, communities, and organisations seeking ongoing cultural engagement and relationship-based learning.

 Participants meet regularly with First Nations artists, returning each week to the same shared space and creative process.
 The program builds familiarity, trust, and confidence over time through making, conversation, culture, and storytelling.
 Participants learn alongside cultural mentors in a relaxed and respectful environment.

-The artworks they will create are important, but the relationship formed around it is central.
+The artworks created are important, but the relationships formed through the process are central.

 Waterlily offers: